crisperdue/prooftoys-site/content/real-number-facts.md

 ## Field axioms

 The field axioms here are as stated in the book "Analysis with an Introduction to Proof" by Steven R. Lay.
-There are other equivalent axiomatizations.
+Many important mathematical structures obey the field axioms.
+In addition to the real numbers, the rational numbers, the complex numbers, and even polynomials follow these laws.
+Each of these axioms assumes that the variables are elements of the field, in this case the real numbers.

-Each of these axioms assumes that the variables are real numbers.
+There are other possible axiomatizations, all equivalent.

 {{% preblock %}}
 ~~R (x + y)